danielle076/java_advanced/src/I_AssociativeRelationships/Association/readme.md

 ### Step 7

-We maken een ArrayList van het type Student.
+We create an ArrayList of type Student.

     ArrayList<Student> studenten = new ArrayList<>();

-De package van ArrayList wordt door IntelliJ automatisch geïmporteerd.
+The package of ArrayList is automatically imported by IntelliJ.

     import java.util.ArrayList;

-We voegen de studenten toe aan de ArrayList.
+We add the students to the ArrayList.

     studenten.add(student1);
     studenten.add(student2);

 ### Step 8

-Het aanroepen van de studenten dat we handmatig doen:
+Calling the students that we did manually...

     System.out.println(student1.getStudentAndCourseInfo());
     System.out.println(student2.getStudentAndCourseInfo());

-Gaan we nu met een for loop doen.
-We gaan door de array heen loopen.
+...nut now we're going to do this with a for loop.
+We're going to loop through the array.

     for (int i = 0; i < studenten.size(); i++) {
         System.out.println(studenten.get(i).getStudentAndCourseInfo());
     }

-### Volledige code
+### Full code

     package nl.novi.opdracht2;